Susie Wiles becomes chief of staffHardly anyone knows this woman, yet she is Trump's mastermind

 Wiles reaches career peak

 This is probably one of the reasons why Wiles has now been appointed by Trump to the highest administrative office in the new government.
 Wiles is the first woman ever to become Chief of Staff in the White House, pulling the strings but remaining in the background.
-At the same time, she also takes responsibility for the daily briefings.
+At the same time, she will also be responsible for the daily briefings.

 "It's not easy, especially with guys like Trump," says Chris Whipple, who has written an entire book about the role of chief of staff, to the Business Standard.
 "At the end of the day, you also have to tell the president what he doesn't want to hear."
 Wiles therefore seems like a logical choice as, according to insiders, she is one of the few people Trump actually listens to.